-Since its inception, Directors of each generation have guided the firm through a succession of agricultural depressions and economic recessions and, more recently, the tumult thrown up by the Brexit negotiations.
+From humble beginnings the directors of each generation have guided our colleagues and the firm through world wars, a succession of agricultural depressions and economic recessions and more recently, the tumult thrown up by Brexit as well as the Covid pandemic.
 Over the years a number of departments were borne out of a need to replace lost income from other areas of the business which were suffering in the face of adverse trading conditions.
-The result today is a firm with a solid financial foundation and a reputation for excellence and experience across all of the sectors within which it operates.
+The result today is a firm with a solid financial foundation, a reputation for excellence and experience and colleagues who take pride in delivering advice worth paying for.

 2003